mikeizbicki/cmc-csci040/topic_12_BackendWebdev/README.md

 1. `/create_user`
 Each route should have a corresponding html file in the `templates` folder, and each of these html templates should extend a `base.html` template that contains the menu for your webpage.
-The template for each route should contain an `<h2>` tag that identifies the route that has been selected.
+The `base.html` template should have an `<h1>` tag that is the title of your webpage, and the template for each route should contain an `<h2>` tag that is the title for that route.

 **Requirement 2:**